 The Futura Robusta has broad leaves, silver-grey in colour, with green stripes running through the between.
 The plant can survive well without regular watering and grows as long as 24 inches in height.

-This is a dwarf variety of the Snake plant and grows just upto a height of 10 inches.
-The leaves of this variety are more yellow with a little green in the middle.
+This is a dwarf variety of the Snake plant and grows just up to a height of 10 inches.
+The leaves of this variety are more yellow with a little green around the middle.